 Hello everyone!
-My name is Meghan Brandow and I love teaching at Panache Dance Co!
+My name is Meghan Brandow and I love teaching at Panache Dance Co.!
 I started dancing at age 8 and have been trained in ballet, lyrical, jazz, and hip hop.
 I was on Southridge High School's dance team for 4 years, team captain my senior year, choreographer for Southern Oregon University's Dance Team, and danced for Portland State University.
 I began teaching in studios when I was in 8th grade.
-I have coached a competitive performing tea, choreographed for various events such as Dancing With The Rogue Valley Stars, and am the dance coach for South Medford High School.
+I have coached a competitive performing team, choreographed for various events such as Dancing With The Rogue Valley Stars, and am the dance coach for South Medford High School.

 There is nothing more rewarding than to see kids have a sparkle in their eye and to be able to help them achieve their goals and dreams.
 My biggest hope as a teacher is not only to put the love of dance into my students hearts, but that they walk away from each class feeling like a better person.

-Brittany Bockhorn is a former student at The King Centre for The Performing Arts in Wanaque, NJ and alumni of the American Youth Dance Company and began teaching in 2014.
+Brittany Bockhorn is a former student at The King Centre for The Performing Arts in Wanaque, NJ since 2003 and alumni of the American Youth Dance Company and began teaching in 2014.
 She performed in the 2011 New Year’s Day Parade in London with the Universal Cheering Association while attending Lakeland Regional High School.
 She was Mouse Queen, Chinese Lead, Clowns Lead, and Russian lead in the AYDC’s rendition of The Nutcracker.
 She also performed at Madison Square Garden in for “Can You Keep the Rhythm”.
 At the New Jersey Performing Arts Center for “Dance Jam”, she also studied and performed at County College of Morris in 2013, and was invited to perform at ACDFA.